kubernetes-retired/heapster/docs/storage-schema.md

 | namespace_id   | UID of the namespace of a Pod                                                 |
 | resource_id    | An unique identifier used to differentiate multiple metrics of the same type. e.x.
 Fs partitions under filesystem/usage |

+## Aggregates

+The metrics are collected initally collected for nodes and containers and latter aggregated for pods, namespaces and clusters.
+Disk and network metrics are not available at container level (only at pod and node level).

 ## Storage Schema